Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 ## Lightstreamer Compatibility Notes

 * Compatible with Lightstreamer Android Client (Unified API Version) v.
-4.2.0 or newer.
+5.0.0 or newer.
-* For Lightstreamer Server version 7.1 or greater.
+* For Lightstreamer Server version 7.3.2 or greater.
 Ensure that Android Client API is supported by Lightstreamer Server license configuration.
+* For a version of this example compatible with Lightstreamer Android Client API version 4.x, please refer to [this branch](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android/tree/for-client-4).
 * For a version of this example compatible with Lightstreamer Server 7.0, please refer to [this branch](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android/tree/server-7.0).
 * For a version of this example compatible with Lightstreamer Android Client API version 1.x, please refer to [this branch](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android/tree/for-client-1).